3MAH/3mah.github.io/_docs/23-Simcoon-tutorials.md

 ---
 title: "Tutorials"
 permalink: /docs/s-tutorials/
-excerpt: "Tutorials for the main Simcoon features."
+excerpt: "Tutorials for the main simcoon features."
 last_modified_at: 2019-08-20T21:36:18-04:00
 ---

-**Please note:** Make sure you activate your environment before running any python code that invoke Simcoon.
+**Please note:** Make sure you activate your environment before running any python code that invoke simcoon.
 {: .notice--info}

 The python script and input files for this tutoial can be found [here]():